tuantle/regression-losses-pytorch/README.md

 In this experiment, we will take a look at some loss functions and see how they compare against eachother in a regression task.
 The test setup is going to be simple and non-rigorous - just compare result metrics such as loss / accuracy and training time or one perticular training task.

-For comparison, we are going to have two groups, a control group and a test group.

 All the code was implemented with Pytorch.

 ## Controls

-Functions in the control group are the standard mean squared and mean absolute error loss functions.
+For comparison, we are going to have two groups, a control group and a test group.
+Functions in the control group are the standard mean squared & mean absolute error loss functions.
+These will be used as base references to check how well the loss functions in the test group perform.

 - MSE Loss
 - MAE Loss